Missouri investigation: 12 ex-clergy could face prosecution

 Schmitt said the clergy abuse hotline will remain open and he encouraged any additional abuse victims to come forward.

 Each of the state’s Roman Catholic jurisdictions conducted its own internal investigation , too.
+The state investigation found more alleged crimes than the internal investigations uncovered.

 The St. Louis investigation released in July found 61 clergy with what the archdiocese called “substantiated” allegations of sexual abuse of children.
 Thirty-four of the priests are deceased.
 The archdiocese said all of the living priests have been removed from the ministry.
 The list separately named three additional priests accused of possessing child pornography.

 The Kansas City-St. Joseph Diocese released its report last week, citing 19 clerics, none of them currently serving.
-Thirteen have died, two have been removed from ministry, and four have been removed from ministry.
+Thirteen have died, two have been removed from ministry, and four have been laicized, or removed from the clerical state.
 One of the laicized clerics, Shawn Ratigan, is serving 50 years in federal prison on a 2013 conviction for producing or attempting to produce child pornography.

 The other two dioceses released similar lists of accused religious leaders last year.
 The Diocese of Springfield-Cape Girardeau identified 16 priests with credible accusations of sexual abuse of children.
 The Diocese of Jefferson City listed 35 credibly accused church officials, including 30 priests and five members of a religious order.